PFAS in food, feed and animals

 Legislation

-Samples for testing of compliance with the ML's should be taken according to regulation 2022/1428.
-Also, the Commission has made a recommendation 2022/1431 on data collection of PFAS in foodstuffs.
-This recommendation also contains indicative levels for milk, fruit, vegetables, food for infants and young children etc. If findings are above the indicative levels, the causes of the contamination must be investigated further.
+The Commission has issued a recommendation 2022/1431 on data collection of PFAS in foodstuffs.
+This recommendation contains indicative levels for PFAS in among others milk, fruit, vegetables and food for infants and young children.
+If findings are above the indicative levels, the causes of the contamination must be investigated further.

 Environmental hot spot contaminations

-PFAS is included in the Danish Veterinary and Food Administration´s annual control since 2011.
-Meat from pigs, chicken, cows and game are analyzed and also eggs, milk, fish and shellfish.
-Only low concentrations are found and below the new EU- maximum levels.
+Control of PFAS levels in food has been included in the Danish Veterinary and Food Administration´s annual control since 2011.
+Meat from pigs, chicken, cows and game is included in the control programme and also eggs, milk, fish and shellfish.

 Food contact materials